deep-floyd/IF/README.md

 The weights will be available soon via [the DeepFloyd organization at Hugging Face](https://huggingface.co/DeepFloyd) and have their own LICENSE.

+**Disclaimer:** *The initial release of the IF model is under a restricted research-purposes-only license temporarily to gather feedback, and after that we intend to release a fully open-source model in line with other Stability AI models.*

 ## Limitations and Biases

 The models available in this codebase have known limitations and biases.
 Please refer to [the model card](https://huggingface.co/DeepFloyd/IF-I-L-v1.0) for more information.